cwancy/tekla-structures-attributes/README.md

 To put it simply - this app "simplifies" the experience by using a reusable library instead.

+As of the initial release of this code, this library contains over 5,300 attributes.
+This list is expected to grow with new releases of Tekla Structures.

 # Usage
 It is very simple to use.
 Reference the NUGET package, and use the `Attributes` class to access the large list of attribute identifiers.